Parking guidelines maximize the parking capacity on campus and ensure emergency vehicles can access the entire campus at critical times.

-- Please note: First year residential students are prohibited from having vehicles on campus.
+Please note: First year residential students are generally prohibited from having vehicles on campus.

 A “visitor” is anyone who is not a student, faculty, or staff member and is temporarily on campus for official college business or specified event.
 Visitors do not require a pass.